andrewstuart/go-jasypt/README.md

 package jasypt was created to assist in the decryption of jasypt-encrypted values.
 Many of the algorithms in this package are for legacy use only.
-Please use strong cryptographic algorithms and keys when encyrpting your sensitive plaintext.
+Please use strong cryptographic algorithms and keys when encrypting your sensitive plaintext.

 ## Usage